Third Time’s a Charm on trek try

 On the second day, a big cold storm moved in and dominated our trip for 3 days—contradicting the forecast for mostly clear weather with “a few showers” predicted for only the fourth day.
 We had some rain the second night for our camp on Gray’s Creek.
 The following morning brought gray gloom and a chilly crossing of Little Wood River, harsh wind near Swede Peak, and rain for the road hike down from Mormon Flat, where we met sightseers in pickup trucks or SUVs.
 Roads were the only place we saw people (in/on vehicles).

 Our trip could have ended the fourth day.
-We had left national forest on a county road and had to cross Muldoon Creek on private land to reach BLM-managed public land on the opposite ridge.
-We passed through here on the fall 2019 trek without seeing anyone (and neglected to carefully research ownership).
-But this time, cattle grazing below us spooked and began herding back to the ranch.
+We were hiking a jeep track across public land but had to cross a private ranch on Muldoon Creek to reach BLM-managed public land on the opposite ridge.
+We had tried but failed to get contact information for this ranch.
+On our fall 2019 trek we had passed through without seeing anyone, so wrongly assumed we would be okay in 2020.
+It was summer and cattle were out in pastures below the jeep road we were hiking.
+They spooked and began herding themselves back to the ranch.
 Yikes.
-We passed historical charcoal kilns and the ranch property quietly.
-However, when we left the county road for an old route to the creek, I heard the roar of an engine.
+We passed historical charcoal kilns and the ranch property quietly on the Muldoon county road.
+But when we turned off on an old route to the creek, I heard the roar of an engine.
 Uh oh.

 The young rancher was furious and ordered us off his land.
 Where to cross?
 He wasn’t awfully specific: up or down the county road but off his land.
 We went on up the county road, rounded a bend, and quickly crossed the creek near BLM land about a quarter mile beyond.
 We would have needed a full computer screen and Internet to do better for rerouting on the fly with only GPS.
 (We did this later to record a GPS track for the alternate route shown on the map below.)